Skip to main content

 Colleagues need to continue to facilitate opportunities for patients to gain capacity to understand their care plan at appropriate intervals, particularly if there is an identified improvement in the patient’s mental state.
 Colleagues should refer to the trust Mental Capacity Act 2005 policy for further guidance.

 Where the patient lacks capacity and is subject to continued observation under this policy but does not meet the criteria for detention under the Mental Health Act 1983 (for example on Magnolia Lodge) the MDT must consider the use of the Deprivation of Liberty Safeguarding (DoLS).
 Where the criteria for the “acid test” are met colleagues should issue an urgent authorisation and request a standard authorisation under the DoLS.
-Colleagues should refer to
+Colleagues should refer to the trust’s MCA Deprivation of liberty policy.
+Details of the restrictions should be included on the request for authorisation, DoLS form 1.

 Where the outcome of a mental capacity assessment confirms the patient has capacity to consent and they cannot be persuaded to remain on the ward where they will be subject to the restrictions, and it has been determined the patient does not meet the criteria for detention under the Mental Health Act (1983), colleagues are to facilitate the safest possible discharge of the patient.